Sign up to our Newsletter

 Former Head of Pre-Law Office, Northeastern University, & Admissions Officer, Brown University

 Your law school interview is just around the corner; how will you prepare?
-Here are some common law school interview questions to familiarize yourself with before your interview.
+Here are some common interview questions for admission to law school.
+Make sure to familiarize yourself with them before your interview.

 The law school admissions process will throw many curve balls at you as an applicant, although none are quite as confusing as the law school interview.
 How do you prepare for a conversation?
 Should you act naturally or memorize lines?
 If you’re asking yourself these questions, you wouldn’t be the first!

 While we can’t anticipate exactly what will happen in your interview, we can certainly help you get ready.
-Here we discuss common law school interview questions and break down how to go about answering them.
+Here we discuss common interview questions for law school admissions and break down how to go about answering them.

 Let’s get started!